Submodular Learning and Covering with Response-Dependent Costs: Tight approximation bounds for the generalized greedy algorithm

+We provide approximation guarantees for the greedy algorithm which maximizes the utility function in \eqref{uf}, under two types of objective functions.
+The first type captures active learning settings, while the second type is more general.
+Our results show that objective functions for active learning have better approximation guarantees than general objective functions.

-In \secref{learningobj} we show an approximation guarantee for objectives meant for active learning, which we term \emph{learning objectives}.
+In \secref{learningobj} we show an approximation guarantee for objectives that are useful for active learning, which we term \emph{learning objectives}.
+We give a matching lower bound in \secref{learninglower}.
 In \secref{generalobj} we consider general monotone submodular objective functions.
+We give a matching lower bound in \secref{generallower}.

 Our guarantees hold for objective functions $f$ that satisfy the following property, which we term \emph{consistency-aware}.
-This property requires that the function gives at least $Q$ to any set of action-response pairs that are inconsistent with $\cH$. \begin{definition} A function $f:2^\pairs \rightarrow \reals_+$ is \emph{consistency-aware} for threshold $Q > 0$ if for all $S \subseteq \pairs$ such that $\vs_\cH(S) = \emptyset$, $f(S) \geq Q$. \end{definition} Note that the definition is concerned with the value of $f$ only on inconsistent sets $S$, which the algorithm never encounters.
+This property requires that the function gives at least $Q$ to any set of action-response pairs that are inconsistent with $\cH$. \begin{definition}[consistency-aware] A function $f:2^\pairs \rightarrow \reals_+$ is \emph{consistency-aware} for threshold $Q > 0$ if for all $S \subseteq \pairs$ such that $\vs(S) = \emptyset$, $f(S) \geq Q$. \end{definition} Note that the definition is concerned with the value of $f$ only on inconsistent sets $S$, which the algorithm never encounters.
 Therefore, it suffices that there exist an extension of $f$ to these sets that is consistent with all the other requirements from $f$.
 The function $\bar{F}$ defined in \eqref{fbar} is consistency-aware.
-In addition, a similar construction to $\bar{F}$ with non-uniform weights for mappings is also consistency-aware.
+In addition, a construction similar to $\bar{F}$, with non-uniform weights for the possible mappings, is also consistency-aware.
 Such a construction is sometimes more efficient to compute than the uniform-weight construction.
 For instance, as shown in \citep{GonenSaSh13b}, non-uniform weights allow a more efficient computation when the mappings represent linear classifiers with a margin.
 In general, any objective $f$ can be made consistency aware using a simple transformation such as $\bar{F}$.
-Thus our results are relevant to a diverse class of problems.
+Thus our results are applicable to a diverse class of problems.